hoangsonww/The-StickyNotes-App/.github/SECURITY.md

 - Be cautious with third-party plugins or modifications.
 - Use strong, unique passwords for your StickyNotes account.
 - Enable two-factor authentication if available.
-- Report any suspicious activity or security concerns to the StickyNotes team (now it's only me..).
+- Report any suspicious activity or security concerns to the StickyNotes team (now it's only me...).

 ---